apalbright/UbervTaxis/README.md

 # tld-uber
 raw data and R scripts for "The Rise of a New Kind of Cabbie: A Comparison of Uber and Taxi Drivers"

+#Re-creating the visuals
+In order to create the visuals from this post, clone the repo and run the R scripts.
+Make sure to run age.R first since this script defines a function that all the other scripts subsequently use!